jiangbin216/kvstore/intl.en-US/Product Introduction/Features.md

 ## Flexible Architecture {#section_kft_ls4_tdb .section}

-**Single-node architecture**

-The single-node architecture is suitable for cache-only scenarios.
-It supports flexible configuration changes for single-node clusters and provides cost-effective performance that suits high QPS scenarios.

 **Dual-machine hot standby architecture**

 During system operations, data is synchronized between the master and slave nodes.
 If the master node is at fault, the system automatically switches over to the slave node in a matter of seconds.
 The entire process is automatic without affecting your business.
 The master/slave architecture guarantees the high availability of system services.